-Results 1–10 of 42 for "Psychology Topic"X related to "The internship imbalance continues" Refine Your Search Refine Your Search TopicTherapy (7)Stress (5)Teens (4)Emotional health (3)Human rights (3) 36 more... [+] Aging (2)Alzheimer's (2)Children (2)Disability (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Trauma (2)Violence (2)Addictions (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexuality (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Testing issues (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 42 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
+Results 1–10 of 42 for "Psychology Topic"X related to "The internship imbalance continues" Refine Your Search Refine Your Search TopicTherapy (8)Emotional health (5)Stress (5)Teens (5)Violence (3) 38 more... [+] Aging (2)Alzheimer's (2)Children (2)Disability (2)Human rights (2)Law & psychology (2)Parenting (2)Personality (2)Socioeconomic status (2)Trauma (2)Women & men (2)Addictions (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Environment (1)Ethics (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Shyness (1)Sleep (1)Suicide (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 42 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)2.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
 The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 3.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 4.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 4.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 5.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)6.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 7.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 5.IntelligenceIntelligence refers to intellectual functioning.
+IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 6.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 7.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 8.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 8.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 9.Psychologists, Helping Businesses and OrganizationsThe science of psychology is redefining what makes a successful workplace and helping to shape the technology that makes our lives easier.Psychology Topic 10.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
 Links to tips on communicating with your kids, and more.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 42 for "Psychology Topic"X related to "The internship imbalance continues"